-SUMMARY: This document contains temporary regulations regarding a partnership's assumption of a partner's liabilities in a transaction occurring after October 18, 1999, and before June 24, 2003.
-These temporary regulations affect partners and partnerships and clarify the tax treatment of an assumption by a partnership of a partner's liability.
-The text of these temporary regulations also serves as the text of the proposed regulations set forth in a notice of proposed rulemaking on this subject in the Proposed Rules section of this issue of the Federal Register.
+SUMMARY: This document contains temporary regulations regarding a partner-ship's assumption of a partner's liabilities in a transaction occurring after October 18, 1999, and before June 24, 2003.
+These temporary regulations affect partners and partnerships and clarify the tax treatment of an assumption by a partner-ship of a partner's liability.
+The text of these temporary regulations also serves as the text of the proposed regulations set forth in a notice of proposed rulemaking (REG-106736-00) on this subject in this issue of the Bulletin.